Rajeswari87/Banking-Fraud-Analytics-Data-Engineering/README.md

 The solution uses **Azure Data Factory** for orchestration, **Azure Data Lake Storage Gen2** for storage, **Azure Databricks (PySpark)** for data processing, **Azure Synapse Analytics** as the enterprise data warehouse, and **Power BI** for interactive dashboards.

+The architecture follows a Lakehouse approach using Delta Lake and Medallion Architecture to support scalable batch and streaming analytics.

 The project implements:

 - Azure Data Factory Pipeline